Camille Étienne

 Camille Étienne, born 29 May 1998 in Grenoble, Auvergne-Rhone-Alpes, is a French environmental activist.

 A member of the duo Avant l'orage (Before the Storm), along with director Solal Moisan, she takes part in and leads acts of civil disobedience, lobbying of political and economic decision makers and raising public awareness.

 Biography

 Family and education

 Camille Étienne is originally from Savoie.
 She grew up in the village of Peisey-Nancroix.
 Her father is a mountain guide.
 Her mother was part of the French snowboard and climbing team before an accident ended her career.

-As a young girl, Étienne wanted to become a judge in family law.
+As a young girl, Camille wanted to become a judge in family law.
 She obtained a master's degree in Economics at Sciences Po, Paris, before spending her gap year devoted to activism.